k1000/django-backfire/README.rst

 Installation
 ------------

-Palce backfire somewhere on your python path
+Place backfire somewhere on your python path

-Copy or link media/backfire folder to your media folder Settings
+Copy or link media/backfire folder to your media folder

+Settings
 --------
 	In settings.py add "backfire" to your INSTALLED_APPS